 As a child, I loved looking through foliage at the filtering of light and the changing colors.

 I also loved colored glass.
 We had a brick fence around our yard and I would line up colored

 bottles and bowls on the wall and watch as the sunlight hit the array of shapes and colors.
 As an adult, I have created this experience in cast glass.
-I have come full circle as I find myself walking along the beautiful French Broad River, picking leaves, except now I take those leaves and turn them into a kaleidoscope of colors in sculptural glass.
+I have come full circle as I find myself walking along the beautiful French Broad River, picking leaves.
+Now I take those leaves and turn them into a kaleidoscope of colors in sculptural glass.

 A variety of leaves in size and style are available, ranging from 8" to 24" and in a multitude of color combinations.